wp-plugins/opengraph-and-microdata-generator/readme.txt

 Tags: facebook, opengraph, open graph, schema, schema microdata, microdata, seo, optimization, optimizer Requires at least: 3.0
 Tested up to: 3.4.2
-Stable tag: 3.3
+Stable tag: 3.4

-Adds Facebook OpenGraph and Schema.Org compatible microdata to header to help search engines to show rich snippet and index your blog far more better.
+Adds Facebook OpenGraph Meta Tags to head for a better social sharing experience.

 == Description ==

-A lightweight plugin to add Facebook Opengraph and Schema.org microdata in the <head> section of your blog.
-The Facebook Opengraph and Schema.org microdata lets you optimize your blog much more better and helps search engines to index your website better to show rich snippet.
+A lightweight plugin to add Facebook Opengraph in the <head> section of your blog.
+The Facebook Opengraph lets yor visitors share your content with proper Title, Description and Thumbnail Image.

-This plugin also let Facebook, Google+ and Twitter users to share your blog with proper title, description, url and image.

-* The post title as Facebook Share/Like title and Microdata title.
+* The Post Title as OpenGraph Title

-* The first image found in the post as the Facebook Share/Like thumbnail.
+* The first image uploaded/found in the post as the Facebook thumbnail.
 Ability to define default thumbnail if no image is found on the post.
-This also applies for Microdata.

-* Custom excerpt as the Facebook Share/Like description.
-Brings the first 250 characters of the blog post if no custom excerpt is found.
-This also applies for Microdata.
+* Custom Excerpt for the Facebook Share/Like description.
+Brings the first 25 words of the blog post if no custom excerpt is found.

 * The Post URL as the Facebook Share/Like URL.
 Doesn't matter if you have pretty permalinks on.
-This also applies to Microdata.

-Here is a live demo on my <a href="http://www.itsabhik.com/opengraph-microdata-generator/">Plugin Homepage</a>.
+Here is a live demo on my <a href="http://www.itsabhik.com/wordpress-opengraph-plugin/">WordPress Opengraph Plugin</a> Homepage.
 If you find my plugins useful, add me in your circles on <a href="https://plus.google.com/106671843900352433725?rel=author">Google +</a>.
 Don't forget to check my blog <a href="http://www.itsabhik.com">ItsAbhikDotCom</a>.

 If you like the plugin, please vote a 5 Star. ===>> Thanks